 As a transracial adoptive family, I knew the importance of exposing my African American children to opportunities to see themselves reflected back in the books we read, the shows we watched, and the people we met on a daily basis.
 Somehow I felt I had dropped the ball when it came to exposing them to a Santa Claus that looked more like them.
 Because of our conversation this Christmas, I was determined to show my children more diversity when it came to Santa.
 This is the reason I’m excited about some of the opportunities to meet different kinds of Santas in person around Indianapolis this holiday season.

-On Saturday, December 10 from 9:00 am to 1:00 pm, the Holy Angels Catholic School at 2822 Doctor M.L.K.
+On Saturday, December 9 from 9 am-1pm, the Holy Angels Catholic School at 2822 Doctor M.L.K.
 Jr Street will host their annual pancake breakfast with Santa.
-Breakfast with Santa is $4 for children ages 12 years and younger.
-Breakfast is $5 per person for anyone 13 years or older.
-There will be children’s activities and Santa photo opportunities during this event.
-4×6 Santa Photos can be purchased at $5 each.
+Breakfast is $5 per person.
 No reservations are needed to attend.
-For more information, please call 317-926-3324.
+For more information, please call (317) 926-3324.

-On Wednesday, December 21st from 6 pm to 9 pm Skateland’s Santa experience will feature an African American Santa Claus!
-Don’t Forget to grab your camera to take pictures with Santa! $7.00 admission and $4.00 skate rental.
+On Friday, December 21 from 7-10 pm Skateland’s Santa experience will feature an African American Santa Claus!
+Don’t Forget to grab your camera to take pictures with Santa! $8 admission and $4 skate rental.

 If you can’t get to one of the above events in Indianapolis this holiday season, there are other opportunities to introduce your children to a diverse array of Santa Claus’ through the following children’s books.